Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A person who goes on an adventure to discover new places.
 **Sentence:** The explorer discovered new lands that no one had seen before.
 **Conversation:**
-A – What was his job?
+A – What was his job
 B – He was an explorer who traveled around the world.

 ### Word: Hindsight